PhantomAppDevelopment/firebase-as3/auth/README.md

 * Twitter success URL code = `?state=`
 * Google success URL code = `#state=`

-In the snippet `changeLocation` function, a conditional was added to detect if the code exists in any of the 3 providers previously mentioned.
+In the previous snippet, a conditional was added to detect if the code exists in any of the 3 providers previously mentioned.

 4. Once we have an URL that contains the `code` we save it to a String and then call our next function `getAccountInfo()`